 Martin Provost (b.
-1957) started his career in his native France as a stage and screen actor, who was also a member of the Comédie française.
+1957) started his career in his native France as a stage and screen actor, and he was a member of the Comédie française.
 He turned to screenwriting and filmmaking twenty years ago when he made his directorial film debut “Totilla y cinéma” (a.k.a.
-“Tortilla and Cinema”), but only after “Séraphine” (2008), based on the life of French painter Séraphine de Senlis, played by Yolande Moreau, he got recognized and became one of France’s leading filmmakers who – first and foremost a writer – prefers to script his own work.
+“Tortilla and Cinema”), but only after “Séraphine” (2008), based on the life of French painter Séraphine de Senlis, played by Yolande Moreau, he got recognized and became one of France’s leading filmmakers who—first and foremost a writer—prefers to script his own work.

 His latest effort as a director-screenwriter was “Sage femme” (2017, a.k.a.
-“The Midwife”), a character drama starring two titans of French cinema – Catherine Frot as a dedicated midwife working in a maternity clinic who befriends Catherine Deneuve, a free-spirited and former mistress of her deceased father.
+“The Midwife”), a character drama starring two titans of French cinema—Catherine Frot as a dedicated midwife working in a maternity clinic.
+She befriends Catherine Deneuve, a free-spirited and former mistress of her deceased father.

 Mr. Provost was a jury member at the Festival International du Film Francophone de Namur in Belgium, where this interview was conducted.

 Mr. Provost, is it a necessity for you that your films are based on your own screenplays?

 That’s interesting because I recently talked to a producer about a new project, based on a screenplay written by somebody else.
 I can’t tell you much about it at this point, but it’s true, writing has always been terribly important to me—I also wrote for the theater and wrote several novels.
 I always have the urge to write every day.
 So my films always begin whenever I start writing the script; that’s when the adventure begins for me.
 A screenplay is never a finished product, unlike a novel for example.
 Everybody needs it on the set, and for me, it’s even a helpful tool for editing my films.
 So I like writing, it inspires me, and my favorite places to write are a train or a plane—small places that are moving.
 They inspire me a lot.